-The purpose of this agreement is to provide San Mateo County-wide homeless outreach.
-Specific program components of homeless outreach include outreach and engagement, case management, multi-disciplinary team meetings, rapid response to community inquiries or referrals of unsheltered homeless persons.
+Provide homeless outreach services in Southern region of San Mateo County.
+Specific program components of homeless outreach include outreach and engagement, case management, multidisciplinary team meetings, rapid response to community inquiries or referrals of unsheltered homeless persons.

-The goal of homeless outreach services is to provide services and support to unsheltered homeless individuals and households with the purpose of assisting them with becoming housed.
-Homeless outreach services coordinate closely with the Coordinated Entry System ("CES") established by San Mateo County Human Services Agency ("HSA") to act as an integrated part of the community's homeless crisis response system.
+The goal of homeless outreach is to provide services and support to unsheltered homeless individuals and households with the purpose of assisting them with becoming housed.
+Homeless outreach services partner with the Coordinated Entry System ("CES") established by San Mateo County Human Services Agency ("HSA") to act as an integrated part of the community's homeless crisis response system.